Mindfulness Meditation Lowers Blood Pressure & Stress

 This is just a basic explanation to help you get started on your practice.
 It is not a complete explanation.
-You can find much more information on the internet.
+You can on the internet.

 A less formal approach to mindfulness can also help you to stay in the present and fully participate in your life.
 You can choose any task or moment to practice informal mindfulness, whether you are eating, showering, walking, touching a partner, or playing with a child or grandchild.
 Attending to these points will help: